John Hostetter: Career

 He appeared in more than 100 film and television roles throughout his professional career.
 His televisions credits from the 1970s to 2000s include: Cagney & Lacey, Coach, The Golden Girls, Knight Rider, Matlock, Simon & Simon, NYPD Blue, JAG, Sheena, and T. J. Hooker.
 His films included Into the Night (1985), Heartbreak Ridge (1986), Beverly Hills Cop II (1987), No Way Out (1987), Leonard Part 6 (1987), and Star Trek: Insurrection (1998).

 In 1985, Hostetter was cast as the voice of Bazooka on the popular animated series, G.I.
 Joe: A Real American Hero, which launched his voice acting career.
 He reprised his role of Bazooka in the spin-off film, G.I.
 Joe: The Movie, which was released on VHS in 1987.
 A decade later, Hostetter provided English-language voices for Hayao Miyazaki's anime feature, Princess Mononoke, released in 1997.
 His voice credits also included video games, including Vampire Hunter D in 1999.

 Personal life

 In 2001, Hostetter and his wife, Del, moved to Florida where he worked as a visual artist.

 Death

-He died after a long battle with cancer in Port Orange, Florida, on September 2, 2016, aged 69, a month shy of his 70th birthday.
+Hostetter died after a long battle with cancer in Port Orange, Florida, on September 2, 2016, aged 69, a month shy of his 70th birthday.
 He was cremated and his ashes were sprinkled into the Atlantic Ocean.